Remote File Introspecting

 The output lists all trees and branch names matching the specified filter pattern for each requested dataset.
 It shows the branch data type information as interpreted by uproot.
 This includes the vector nesting level (jagged arrays) and the base type (e.g., f4 for 32-bit floats).

-A json file can be used as input to simplify the command for multiple samples.
+A JSON file can be used as input to simplify the command for multiple samples.
+The file path is passed as the sole argument to servicex-get-structure.

 {